emaverick2001/PersonalPortfolio/src/content/blog/modding-tonal-energy.md

 allowed me to add `frida-gadget` as a dependency of `libjuce_jni.so`, causing the application to expose Frida's server when the library is loaded.
 This does not require the device to be rooted, and is included in the app itself.
-For an Android application, this method works best if these is a native library loaded early in the function - and because the whole application depends on `libjuce_jni.so` being loaded at startup, this method worked well.
+For an Android application, this method works best if there is a native library loaded early in the application - and because the whole application depends on `libjuce_jni.so` being loaded at startup, this method worked well.

 To use Gadget, I had to include the binary, which I downloaded from their